OhadR/authentication-flows/README.md

 To make it serious, authentication-flows JAR uses cryptography in order to encrypt the data in the links that are sent to the user's email, upon user's registration and "forget password" flows.

+The Authentication-Flows JAR is as generic as it can be, yet it is coupled with the UI because it gets its inputs from the UI forms, and sends data to UI pages.
+Hence, here is a description of the interface of the module.
+The client application (that implements the UI) can send the data in any way it wants - forms, REST, etc.

+**login**

+As Spring requires, the login form should include j_username and j_password.

+**create Account**

+TBD

+**forgot Password**

+**setNew Password**

+**change Password**

+TBD

 JAR: common-crypto
 -------------
 Both oAuth identity-provider and the authentication-flows JAR use cryptography in order to encrypt the data: